 - Connection to the AWS services using the security credentials: Access Key ID, Secret Access Key and default region.
 The keys are generated from your AWS account.
 When you run

 aws configurecommand, it will create a flat file and locate it in your home directory.
 This file is used by this integration.

-Note that you can also set up the connection using environment variables.
+Note: You can also set up the connection using environment variables.
 For more information see Environment configuration.

 The AWS monitoring integration is largely pre-configured and involves three primary steps: